 - Made using carbon fiber to provide a great combination of strength and lesser weight.
 The reel has a compact body to reduce its weight further.

-- Its body consists of 10 ball bearings, and it has a gear ratio of 6.2:1.
+- Its body consists of 10 stainless steel ball bearings, and it has a gear ratio of 6.2:1.
 Despite being compact, it has a sturdy and thick bail wire.

 - Its drag system makes use of carbon components to minimize friction and maximize smooth operation.

-- The bail wire is incredibly robust at this reel’s weight and price range.
+- The wire is incredibly robust at this reel’s weight and price range.

 - The reel has a sleek and modern look to it.
 All of its parts are made using the latest technology.

 - The reel body has plenty of cutaways that provide space for dirt and gunk to gather.
 This makes the reel hard to keep clean.